UK calls virus "serious" health threat; will detain people

 China on Monday said 908 people had died of the virus on the mainland and over 40,170 had been infected.
 More than 360 cases have been confirmed outside mainland China, including two deaths in Hong Kong and the Philippines.

-Britain has only four of Europe's 39 confirmed virus cases but it is a key travel hub between Asia and Europe.
-British authorities sought to reassure the public on Monday.
+Britain has only eight of Europe's 43 confirmed virus cases but it is a key travel hub between Asia and Europe.
+In addition, over 500 EU citizens have been repatriated from China to the continent since the outbreak started.

 “Our infection control procedures are world-leading and the NHS (National Health Service) is well prepared to deal with novel coronavirus,” the agency said.
 "This measure will rightly make it easier for health professionals to help keep people safe across the country."